s4ke/Master-Thesis/src/md/025-arrows.md

 more general interface of Arrows without requiring Monads (we will see an example of monadic parallelism in Chapter \ref{sec:parallelHaskells}).
-We also do not restrict the compatible Arrows to ones which have `ArrowApply` instances but instead only require instances for `ArrowChoice` (for if-then-else constructs) and `ArrowLoop` (for looping).
-Because of this, we have a truly more general interface as compared to a monadic one.
+We also do not restrict the compatible Arrows to ones which have `ArrowApply` instances but instead only require instances for `ArrowChoice` (for the if-then-else construction in `evalN` (Fig. \ref{fig:evalN})) and `ArrowLoop` (for the looping used in the topological skeletons in Chapter \ref{sec:topology-skeletons}).
+Because of this, we have a truly more general interface when compared to a monadic one or a purely function `(->)` based one.

-While we could have based our DSL on Profunctors as well, we chose Arrows in this thesis since they allow for a more direct way of thinking about parallelism than general Profunctors because of their composability.
+While we could have based our DSL on Profunctors^[see \url{http://hackage.haskell.org/package/profunctors-5.3/docs/Data-Profunctor.html}
+for more information as well as the Haskell interface] as well, we chose Arrows in this thesis since they allow for a more direct way of thinking about parallelism than general Profunctors because of their composability.
 However, they are a promising candidate for future improvements